 This means not only the little bird's nest cake, but hard-cooked eggs studded with cloves, representing the nails of the cross; kiełbasa, ham, salt and pepper, ćwikła or chrzan, a butter lamb; or butter stuffed into a shot glass studded with a clove, and a small, round bakery bread topped with a purple cross decal.
 Sometimes greens, vegetables, and fruit are included, and the basket is covered with a fancy linen napkin or embroidered doily.

-The baskets, filled to the brim and exuding intoxicating aromas of commingled garlic and sugar, are taken to the parish church where they are blessed by a priest in a short service.
+The baskets, filled to the brim and exuding intoxicating aromas of commingled garlic and sugar, are taken to the parish church where a priest in a short service blesses them.

 After breakfast with the święconka, it is time to get dinner on the table.
 This is an elaborate affair of baked ham, boiled kiełbasa, some cabbage dish, a green vegetable, potato salad or potatoes with caramelized onion and dill.
 (Some families use the contents of their święconka basket to make white barszcz for breakfast.)
 For dessert, it is lamb cake, kołaczki, babka, chrusćiki, mazurek, and other desserts.
 An afternoon nap and ham sandwiches on rye bread for supper end the day.